What is AIS?

 - ARTES 21 phase 1 – Initial steps of the system design and implementation, including estimating the economic potential by means of a cost-benefit analysis of an Operational Demonstration Mission (ODEM), system design studies, comparative performance assessments, as well the exploration of a possible Public Private Partnership (PPP) implementation scheme for the European SAT-AIS operational system.

 - ARTES 21 phase 2 – covers the detailed design and implementation of the SAT-AIS microsatellites and payloads, and the development of innovative SAT-AIS applications and services.
-Following the system definition and trade-off analysis carried out in preliminary studies, a constellation of six to eight so-called microsatellites has been retained as the most cost-effective solution for providing SAT-AIS services and maintaining its viability.
-For this commercially-oriented project, called E-SAIL, LuxSpace is the industrial prime contractor and exactEarth is the mission prime contractor, operating and providing the SAT-AIS service.
+Following the system definition and trade-off analysis carried out in preliminary studies, a constellation of so-called microsatellites has been retained as the most cost-effective solution for providing SAT-AIS services and maintaining its viability.
+For this commercially-oriented project, called E-SAIL, LuxSpace will be the industrial prime contractor.
 In parallel, ESA is developing also a SAT-AIS payload for the forthcoming Norwegian NORSAT-1 mission, which will also fly two additional scientific payloads.
-Kongsberg Seatex will be the prime contractor responsible for defining the technical system requirements, the development, manufacturing, assembly, test and qualification of the Novel SAT-AIS Receiver, NAIS.
+Kongsberg Seatex is the prime contractor responsible for defining the technical system requirements, the development, manufacturing, assembly, test and qualification of the Novel SAT-AIS Receiver, NAIS.
 The operator of the NORSAT-1 satellite will be the Norwegian Space Centre (NSC).
 NSC will be responsible for the top-level mission requirements.

 What was achieved during the first phase of ESA's SAT-AIS initiative?

 The first phase of the initiative (2011 – 2013) encompassed system design activities and technology pre-developments.
 These included: